ArghyaChatterjee/image-inspector/README.md

 Different parameters for camera configurations can be changed.
 Visit the camera control for zed [[here]](https://www.stereolabs.com/docs/video/camera-controls).

 ### Read as ROS2 topics

+In ROS2 for zed cameras :
+- RGB Images are 8 bit integers (3 channels = 3x8 bit = 24 bit) and the encoding is `bgra8`.
+An extra channel alpha defines the opacity of each pixel and usually between `0` to `255`.
+  - For zed by default, the `alpha` value is mostly `255` and you can't change the encoding for the camera images with `params.yaml` files when launching the zed camera node.

 Pixel values can be read as ros 2 topics directly.
 ```
 $ ros2 topic echo /zed/zed_node/left/image_rect_color